Skip to main content

 SMA_MSLSAM_JOB_NAME

-The MSLSAM defines a variable called SMA_MSLSAM_JOB_NAME for every new job environment.
-Containing the job name and the unique job number from the SAM, this variable helps write the E.C.O.F. name required by the Default E.C.O.F.
-Directory.
+The agent defines a variable called SMA_MSLSAM_JOB_NAME for every new job environment.
+Containing the job name and the unique job number from OpCon, this variable helps write the E.C.O.F. name required by the default E.C.O.F. directory.

-The value for the variable is in the format of 12-character job name unique job number.
+The value for the variable is in the format of 12-character job name + space + unique job number.
 If the job name is less than 12 characters, spaces fill the extra character positions.
 For example, a job named BACKUP would have an SMA_MSLSAM_JOB_NAME value of "BACKUP 12345".
-For a complete list of environment variables defined by the MSLSAM, refer to Windows LSAM Environment Variables.
+For a complete list of environment variables defined by the agent, refer to Windows Agent environment variables.

 SMA_ECOF_DIRECTORY

-For all executables on a machine to easily reference the DefaultECOFDirectory setting in the MSLSAM configuration file, SMA Technologies recommends creating a system variable called SMA_ECOF_DIRECTORY.
-When defined, the SMA_ECOF_DIRECTORY variable simplifies the modification of programs/scripts employing the Default E.C.O.F.
-Directory feature.
+For all executables on a machine to easily reference the DefaultECOFDirectory setting in the MSLSAM.ini file, SMA Technologies recommends creating a system variable called SMA_ECOF_DIRECTORY.
+When defined, the SMA_ECOF_DIRECTORY variable simplifies the modification of programs and scripts that use the default E.C.O.F. directory feature.

 Example